ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-loneliness.md

 * What have you learned about yourself?
 You can turn even a negative experience into an opportunity to learn about life (a.k.a. wisdom).

-* Are you a person who is feels lonely when there are too few people around you?Many people discovered this 'self-truth' when disallowed from working at their workplace during the COVID pandemic (a.k.a.social personality).
+* Are you a person who is feels lonely when there are too few people around you?Many people discovered this "self-truth" when disallowed from working at their workplace during the COVID pandemic (a.k.a.social personality).

 * Are you likely to experience loneliness when a special person is not available?